vesanieminen/vagrant-fedora/README.md

  2. ```git clone https://github.com/vesanieminen/vagrant-fedora```
  3. ```cd vagrant-fedora```
  4. ```vagrant up```
- 5. Grab a cup of coffee and watch the installation go by in about five minutes :)
+ 5. Grab a cup of coffee and watch the installation go by in about five minutes (depending on your internet connection of course) :)

 My vim configuration is being loaded from this repository: https://github.com/vesanieminen/vim-conf